joonashak/vyardage/README.md

 npm test
 ```

+When writing new tests, bring the server up in test mode with `npm run start:test`, switch to `e2e/` folder and fire up Cypress (e.g. `cypress open`).
+This gives you the benefit of always having an empty database on start-up.

 ### Configuration

 Configuration is loaded with `rc` which means you can override any configuration variables by defining them in `server/.vyardagerc`.
 However, if you use the npm/docker commands outlined in this document, all necessary variables will be set for you when running in either development or testing mode.